biboudis/lightweight-streams/README.md

 java -XX:-TieredCompilation -jar target/microbenchmarks.jar -wi 15 -i 10 -f 1 -gc -tu ms ".*"
 ```
 ### Measurements
+*TL;DR*
-TL;DR With large MaxInlineLevel ```LStreams``` are slightly better in the
+With large MaxInlineLevel, LStreams are slightly better in the
-cartesian product case, sort is affected by the sorting algorithm and comparable in other cases.
+cartesian product case, they are considerably slower in the sort case
+due to the sorting algorithm and in all other cases, numbers are similar.

 You can take a look at the most current measurements, that include baseline,
 LStreams and Java 8 Streams in the [measurements](measurements) file.